swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 This is the information which must be introduced:

 * Initials: use the intial of each name in uppercase, with "-" as separator between the First name initial/s and Last name initial/s.
+Examples:

-Examples: Georgios Kyriakos Panayiotou -> GK-P, Rosa Dolores Alverío Marcano -> RD-AM.
-When family names include particles are treated as a further Family name: e.g.Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO.
+  * Georgios Kyriakos Panayiotou -> GK-P,
+  * Rosa Dolores Alverío Marcano -> RD-AM
+  * Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO: When family names include particles are treated as a further Family name.

 * Gender at birth
 * Date of birth
 * Blood group